nus-cs2113-AY2324S1/ip/docs/README.md

 # User Guide

-CSGPT is a desktop app for managing your tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CSGPT is a desktop app for managing your tasks, optimized for use via a Command Line Interface (CLI).
 If you can type fast, CSGPT can get your task management done faster than traditional GUI apps.

 ## Features